How To Pick Out The Best Ear Muffs Without Spending A Fortune

 Third: The earpads themselves matter.
 I'm talking about the physical padded cups or pads that come in contact with your head.
 Stock out of the box most of the top brands of ear muffs come with similar foam padded ear cups that for an average person are more than sufficient but should you want to upgrade to an after-market gel cup that should be an option.

 The Roger 22 Muffs check all these boxes.
 They apply just the right amount of pressure to ensure a snug fit but don't cause a headache.
 They are easily adjusted and are compatible with all the common and most popular after-market gel cups.
 (In fact Ready Up Gear makes their own line of after-market gel cups if interested)

 #4: Longterm Durability and Reliability

-So far I'm impressed with the Roger 22s.
-I have about 20 full 8-hour range days in with these muffs and our Director of Training Riley Bowman has another 24 full 10+ hour days in with these muffs.
+The Roger 22s have stood up in terms of quality.
+We've sold over 1000 pair and customer feedback is enormously positive.
+I myself have been using the same pair for the last 2+ years and I'm impressed with the Roger 22s.
+I have about 30 full 8-hour range days in with these muffs and our Director of Training Riley Bowman has another 50 full 10+ hour days in with these muffs.

 At this point, we've seen no degradation of audio quality or any other issues of any kind.

-So far all signs point to these muffs withstanding heat, abuse, dirt, sweat, and prolonged use.
+These muffs withstand heat, abuse, dirt, sweat, and prolonged use.

 #5: Auxiliary Audio Input